PolarQuant: Leveraging Polar Transformation for Efficient Key Cache Quantization and Decoding Acceleration: Method

-Building on these insights, we propose a novel polar-coordinate-based quantization method, \name, designed for post-RoPE key vectors, which eliminates the need for token grouping.
-Because the advantages of using a polar-coordinate perspective to handle outliers were discussed in the previous subsection, here we focus on the implementation details.
+Building on these insights, we introduce a novel key cache quantization approach based on polar transformation.
+Since the benefits of adopting a polar-coordinate have been outlined in the previous subsection, here we focus on the implementation details.